yash0307jain/spam-classifier/README.md

 # spam_classifier
-Spam classifier using multinomial naive bayes
+Spam classifier using many algorithm and compare there performance